 Attendance rates for students from disadvantaged groups have improved slightly, but the gap between the groups has increased as Non PP students attendance is rising faster.

-Attendance data analysis since September 2021 showed that attendance among disadvantaged pupils was between 4 % lower than for non-disadvantaged pupils.
-PP 85.6% and Non PP 89.7% (Source-Attendance data).
+Our attendance data since September 2021 indicates that attendance among disadvantaged pupils has been between 3-4 % lower than for non-disadvantaged pupils.
+All 90.6%, PP 85.2% and Non PP 92.6% (Source-Attendance data 11/22).